viamrobotics/docs/docs/how-tos/upload-data.md

 ## Upload data with Python

-You can use the Python data client API [`file_upload_from_path`](/appendix/apis/data-client/#fileuploadfrompath) method to upload one or more files from your computer to the Viam cloud.
+You can use the Python data client API [`file_upload_from_path`](/appendix/apis/data-client/#fileuploadfrompath) method to upload one or more files from your computer to the Viam Cloud.

 {{% alert title="Note" color="note" %}}